-Grab some food between flights.
-The airport serves up a range of options that will satisfy most travellers, but don’t expect anything too unique or local.
+You can grab some food between flights.
+The airport offers a range of options that will satisfy most travellers, but don’t expect anything too unique or local.
 Foodies seek out Burke in the Box, Las Vegas Chophouse & Brewery, and Wolfgang Puck Express.
 American chains include Starbucks, Wendy’s, Cinnabon, TCBY, and Quizno’s.
-Like the rest of Vegas, there are food and drink options open 24-hours.
+Like the rest of Vegas, food and drink options are open 24 hours daily.

 2. Relax in a lounge

 If you’d rather hang out in one spot, in relative calm and quiet, with food and drinks included, then an airport lounge is just what you need.
-No longer catering exclusively to First and Business Class travelers, a a couple lounges here offer access to any traveller, no matter the airline or class flown.
-Simply pre-book an entry for added savings or use your lounge membership program to gain entry.
-Locations and details available in our Las Vegas Airport Guide.
+No longer catering exclusively to First and Business-Class travellers, a few lounges here offer access to any traveller, regardless of airline or class.
+Pre-book an entry for added savings, or use your lounge membership program to gain entry.
+Locations and details are available in our Las Vegas Airport Guide.

 3. Go shopping

-Whether you’re a window browses or a seasoned souvenir shopper, checking out the shops is a good way to pass the time and get some steps in.
-You’ll find typical airport shops selling last-minute toiletries, technology, travel goods, books, and makeup and skin care.
+Whether you’re a window browser or a seasoned souvenir shopper, checking out the shops is an excellent way to pass the time and get some steps in.
+Typical airport shops sell last-minute toiletries, technology, travel goods, books, makeup and skin care.
 A few boutiques dot the airport, but nothing on par with a high-end shopping mall.
 Pick up some uniquely Vegas gifts like custom poker chips, decks of cards, and coins from Poker Face and The Blvd.